Gloucester

-Gloucester was founded by the Romans and became an important city and colony in AD 97 under Emperor Nerva as Colonia Glevum Nervensis.
+Gloucester was founded by the Romans and became an important city and colony in AD 97, under Emperor Nerva as Colonia Glevum Nervensis.

 It was granted its first charter in 1155 by Henry II.
 In 1216, Henry III, aged only nine years, was crowned with a gilded iron ring in the Chapter House of Gloucester Cathedral.
-Gloucester's significance in the Middle Ages is underlined by the fact that it had a number of monastic establishments, including: St Peter's Abbey founded in 679 (later Gloucester Cathedral), the nearby St Oswald's Priory, Gloucester founded in the 880s or 890s and Llanthony Secunda Priory, founded 1136.
+Gloucester's significance in the Middle Ages is underlined by the fact that it had a number of monastic establishments, including St Peter's Abbey, founded in 679 (later Gloucester Cathedral); the nearby St Oswald's Priory, founded in the 880s or 890s; and Llanthony Secunda Priory, founded in 1136.
 The town is also the site of the siege of Gloucester in 1643, during which the city held out against Royalist forces in the First English Civil War.

 A major attraction of the city is Gloucester Cathedral, which is the burial place of King Edward II and Walter de Lacy; it features in scenes from the Harry Potter films.
 Other features of interest include the museum and school of art and science, the former county jail (on the site of a Saxon and Norman castle), the Shire Hall (now headquarters of the County Council) and the Whitefield memorial church.
 A park in the south of the city contains a spa, a chalybeate spring having been discovered in 1814.

 Economically, the city is dominated by the service industries and has strong financial, research, distribution and light industrial sectors.
 Historically, it was prominent in the aerospace industry.

 In 1926, the Gloucestershire Aircraft Company at Brockworth changed its name to the Gloster Aircraft Company because international customers claimed that the name Gloucestershire was too difficult to spell.
 A sculpture in the city centre celebrates Gloucester's aviation history and its involvement in the jet engine.

 Toponymy

-From the city's Roman name, Glevum, Anglo-Saxon migrants after 410, with their fledgling feudal structure, the Kingdom of Wessex, replaced the area's Romano-Celtic society and changed the city's name from Caerloyw ([kaɨrˈlɔɨʊ, kairˈlɔiʊ]), Gloucester's name in modern Welsh, while recognising the presence of the Roman fort.
-Caerloyw is: caer (meaning "fort, stronghold or castle") and loyw, a lenition of gloyw as it would have been pronounced by many speakers, means "bright/shiny/glowy".
+From the city's Roman name, Glevum, Anglo-Saxon migrants after 410, with their fledgling feudal structure, the Kingdom of Wessex, replaced the area's Romano-Celtic society and changed the city's name to Caerloyw ([kaɨrˈlɔɨʊ, kairˈlɔiʊ]), Gloucester's name in modern Welsh, while recognising the presence of the Roman fort.
+Caerloyw is a compound of caer, meaning 'fort, stronghold, castle', and loyw, a lenition of gloyw as it would have been pronounced by many speakers, meaning 'bright, shiny, glowy'.

 A variant of the term -cester/chester/caster instead of the Welsh caer was eventually adopted.
 The name Gloucester thus means roughly "bright fort".
 Mediaeval orthographies include Caer Glow, Gleawecastre and Gleucestre.

+This etymology was first suggested by the Austrian philologist, Alfred Holder, in 1896.
+An alternative etymology has been proposed, which argues that the first element of the place-name is related to a Welsh word signifying 'valiant', rendering 'Gloucester' to mean 'fortress of the valiant'.